 Clase Azul, Mezcal Guerrero

 You may have noticed tequila’s rise from nightclub shot to high-end spirit in recent years.
 That is in large part down to the visionary work of Clase Azul.
 The company has produced some extraordinary liquids in recent years and helped transform indigenous communities along the way.
-Its latest expression, the Mezcal Guerrero, shines a light on a little-explored region of Mexico.
+One of its latest expressions, the Mezcal Guerrero, shines a light on a little-explored region of Mexico.
 The liquid is made with 100% papalote agave, which grows wild in the mountain ranges of Guerrero.
 It is a complex tequila and is packaged in a decanter to match.
 The artisanal piece pays tribute to the ancestral wisdom and warrior spirit of Mexican women.
 The green color represents the precious stone jade, a symbol of the eternity of ancestral cultures.
 As with all Clase Azul decanters, it has been handmade according to traditional methods and every sale helps to keep the ancient tradition of pottery alive.

 Brora Distillery, The Eras of Brora Experience

-The fabled Brora whisky distillery reopened in May following a three-year renovation.
+The fabled Brora whisky distillery reopened last year following a three-year renovation.
 Bottles of Brora Scotch can sell for tens of thousands of dollars, such is the reverence it is held in.
 Now, the revitalized distillery is set to become the ultimate pilgrimage for whisky lovers.
-If your father has even heard of Brora, he’ll love the new Eras of Brora tour, which commences from July.
+If your father has even heard of Brora, he’ll love the new Eras of Brora tour, which commences in July.
 This day-long experience grants access to the inner workings of the distillery, offering an opportunity to meet key craftspeople and culminating in a private tasting of its finest liquids.
 The experience includes a three-course lunch of contemporary Scottish cuisine as well as a tasting of Brora Triptych, an incredibly rare set of three Brora expressions.

 $850 per person, malts.com